YeeticusFinch/Fancy-Game-2-HHS-Boogaloo/README.md

 # HHS RPG

 Controls:
-Arrow keys to move (WASD litterally doesn't work on my computer, idk why) Left click to use main attack
+Arrow keys to move (WASD literally doesn't work on my computer, idk why) Left click to use main attack
-Right click to use ability
+Right click to use abilities / secondary attack
-In the futur characters may be able to use unlockable abilities with different keyboard buttons
+Some abilities are activated by the spacebar

 Maps:
 Here is an example of a map: